lsug/lsug-website/CONTRIBUTING.md

 This project requires quite a few tools to get up and running.
 Don’t worry if you aren’t familiar with them yet.
 If you have any trouble, head over to [Gitter](https://gitter.im/lsug/lsug-website) and let us know.

-By this point, you should be familiar with GitHub, git and a terminal.
+By this point, you should have already used GitHub, git and a terminal.
 If not, get set up with the [first-contributions project](https://github.com/firstcontributions/first-contributions).

 You’ll now need to install:
  - [mill version 0.8.0](http://www.lihaoyi.com/mill/)